topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/><br/>

 # 3. Image Build Guide
-This section provides guidance based on the Ubuntu OS installed on the host PC (regardless of whether it is WSL or a local Ubuntu installation).
-The image to be uploaded to the D3-G is built using the Yocto Project, and therefore the process must be carried out in the Ubuntu environment.
+This chapter provides guidance based on the Ubuntu OS installed on the host PC (regardless of whether it is WSL or a local Ubuntu installation).
+The image to be uploaded to the D3-G is built using the Yocto Project, so the build process must be performed in the Ubuntu environment.
 </br></br>

 ## 3.1 SDK Build Prepration

-TOPST D3 Linux SDK is based on Yocto Project 3.1 Dunfell.
-Therefore, the Yocto Project environment must be set on the host PC to use TOPST D3 Linux SDK.
-To download SDK, source-mirror, and tools, you must install utilities.
-To build the image smoothly, the user's PC must have **at least 60 GB of available storage** and **a minimum of 16 GB of RAM**.
+The D3-G Linux SDK is based on Yocto Project 3.1 Dunfell.
+Therefore, you must configure the Yocto Project environment on the host PC to use the D3-G Linux SDK.
+To download SDK, source-mirror, and tools, you need to install the required utilities.
+To build the image smoothly, your PC must have **at least 60 GB of available storage** and **a minimum of 16 GB of RAM**.

 </br><br/>